tbensky/Prolog-CLP/README.md

 ###### Difference lists

 It turns out that difference lists are integral to DCGs, so we better look at those first.
-In short, a difference list always keep track of two things: 1) the front part of the list that you may be interested in, and 2) the rest of the list that you are not, but do not want to throw out (since something downstream may be interested in it later).
+In short, a difference list always keep track of two things: 1) the front part of the list that you may be immediately interested in, and 2) the tail of the list that you may not be at the moment.
+The tail is not even instantiated, but your algorithm may want to instantiate to something later on.

-I have found difference lists and their implementation in Prolog hard to understand.
+I have found difference lists and their implementation in Prolog difficult to understand.
 They remind me a little bit of using a wildcard character at at OS prompt like

 ```
 $ ls prog*